Payroll of the home employee employed by an individual

 Please note

-if every night, the employee shall act at least four times, all hours of night-time attendance being paid in hours of actual work.
+If every night the employee works at least 4 times, all night time is paid in hours of actual work.

 Allowance for night-time sick duty